Wine and chocolate, two premium stimulants meet and combine to create a taste experience. We show which Fairtrade chocolate suits which organic wine.

 High quality products: Fairtrade chocolate and organic wine

-So that enjoyment of course, the quality has to be right.
-As with all foods, you should definitely take a look at the label when choosing wine and chocolate.
-What ingredients were used and where did they come from?
+For the enjoyment to be perfect, of course, the quality has to be right.
+As with all foods, one should take a look at the label when choosing wine and chocolate.
+Which ingredients were used and where did they come from?

 The EU seal for organic wine, for example, guarantees the ecological cultivation of the vines.
-These were not treated in the vineyard with chemical pesticides and come during maturation only with natural yeasts and proteins in Contact Us.
+These were not treated in the vineyard with chemical pesticides and come during maturation only with natural yeasts and proteins in contact.

 The Fairtrade seal on chocolate, on the other hand, is a testimony to the fact that it deliberately avoided the exploitation of low-cost labor during manufacture.
 Anyone who decides to buy Fairtrade chocolate will help local farmers.

 In addition, they are required to reinvest a quarter of their premium in product productivity and quality.
 Fairtrade chocolate is thus not only produced sustainably, it also tastes really good.